cssr-tools/pymm/README.md

 ## Installation
 You will first need to install
-* OpenFOAM (https://www.openfoam.com) (tested with OpenFOAM v2206)
+* OpenFOAM (https://www.openfoam.com) (tested with OpenFOAM-11)
-* Gmsh (https://gmsh.info) (tested with Gmsh 4.11.0)
+* Gmsh (https://gmsh.info) (tested with Gmsh 4.8.4)

-You will also need to install some python packages, see ```requirements.txt``` for a complete list.
-You can install all the required python packages in a virtual environment with the following commands:
+You will also need to install some Python packages, see ```requirements.txt``` for a complete list.
+You can install all the required Python packages in a virtual environment with the following commands:
 ```bash
 # Clone the repo
 git clone https://github.com/daavid00/pymm.git